rayk47/prisma-adapter-aurora/README.md

 ```

 You can now use Prisma Client as you normally would with full type-safety.
 Your Prisma Client instance now uses Aurora serverless data client to connect to your database.

+## Test out the adapter
+If you would like to test out the adapter or contribute you can use the [Sandbox](https://github.com/rayk47/sandbox-prisma-adapter-aurora) to quickly spin up a database and try running some queries.

 ## Feedback